Saturday, December 27, 2008

 Three to secure the freedom of many.

-Then those words disappeared and were replaced by:
+Those words disappeared and were replaced by others:

 The exile shall soon be set free,